McArthur River uranium mine: Access

+Safety

 During the most hazardous mining operations, remote controlled underground mining systems in this mine are used to reduce personnel exposure to rock particulates, radon gas, and other hazards.
 A video detailing the operations at the mine is provided by Cameco.

 The McArthur River mine has been awarded the Canadian Institute of Mining, Metallurgy and Petroleum's John T. Ryan Trophy for the best safety record for metal mines several times.
 This award is given to the metal mine with the best safety record for the previous year.